lineCode/ULIS/README.md

 }
 ```

-The new API for complex blend operations:
+The new API for blend operations:
 ```cpp
 #include <ULIS2>